JNSlevin/ITTsGhostwriter/README.md

 * The color you chose in the vanilla settings for each guild
 * clicking the link will result in:
    - Leftclick = opening the guild home
-   - Rightlick =
+   - Rightlick = opening a context menu in which you can choose which part of the guildmenu you want to open!
-    - Middleclick (the mousewheel) = opening the applications window
+   - Middleclick (the mousewheel) = opening the applications window (if you do not have the manage applications permission it will show the guildroster!

 #### Alerts